Goulash Communism

 The name is a metaphor derived from goulash, a traditional Hungarian dish.
 Goulash is made with an assortment of dissimilar ingredients; here, it represents how Hungarian communism became a mixed ideology, no longer strictly adhering to the Marxist–Leninist interpretations of the prior decade.
 Nikita Khrushchev was the first to use the term when he wanted to highlight Hungary's economic developments.
-This period of "pseudo-consumerism" saw an increase of foreign affairs and consumption of consumer goods as well.
-During the Kádár era, Hungary became the consumer paradise of the whole Eastern Block with the highest standard of living.
+This period of "pseudo-consumerism" saw an increase of consumption of consumer goods as well.
+During the Kádár era, Hungary became the most consumption-oriented country of the Eastern Bloc, with the highest standard of living.

-The term ‘the happiest barracks’ was coined in the 1970s to describe Hungary's Kádár regime.
-The word "happiest" referred to Hungary having the highest standard of living of all the Soviet bloc countries.
-It was the easiest place to travel abroad (you still required an exit visa) and the quickest to access Western products and culture.
-But it was still a "barrack" in the sense that it was a dictatorship with a single-party system, which severely restricted people's democratic rights and personal freedom.
+The phrase "the happiest barracks" was coined in the 1970s to describe the socialist state during this period, though it was also used to describe Poland.
+The word "happiest" referred to the Hungarian People's Republic having the highest standard of living of all the Soviet-bloc countries.
+It was the easiest place to travel abroad and the quickest to get access to Western products and culture.
+The country, however, remained under firm party control.

 Origins

 Hungarian Revolution of 1956

-The historical accounts leading to and including the Hungarian Revolution of 1956 created an atmosphere for Goulash Communism to commence.
-Mátyás Rákosi headed the Hungarian Working People's Party (MDP) until shortly before its demise in the 1956 revolution, modelling Hungarian Communism after Joseph Stalin in the Soviet Union.
+The historical events leading to and including the Hungarian Revolution of 1956 created an atmosphere for Goulash Communism to commence.
+Mátyás Rákosi headed the Hungarian Working People's Party (MDP) until shortly before its demise in the 1956 revolution, modelling Hungarian Communism after the regime of Joseph Stalin in the Soviet Union.
 In that sense, he helped implement an extensive industrialization of the country.
 While the quick change to industry brought an initial surge of the economy, it ultimately left many people with worse living conditions.
-In 1951 the Hungarian people had to utilize a ticket system to purchase basic supplies.
+In 1951 the Hungarian people had to use a ticket system to purchase basic supplies.
 After the death of Stalin in 1953, the Soviet Union supported a change in leadership in Hungary and recommended Imre Nagy for the position of Prime Minister.
-Nagy took steps in his government towards "political liberalization", so much so that in 1955 he was ousted from his position in the government by Rákosi.
+Nagy took steps in his government towards "political liberalization", which drove Rákosi, a staunch Stalinist, to oust him from office in 1955.
 Imre Nagy did come back and lead the government during the 1956 revolt.
-During the months of October and November 1956 the people of Hungary revolted against the political and economic situation that was thrust against them.
+During the months of October and November 1956 the people of Hungary revolted against the political and economic situation that was imposed upon them.
 The Soviet Union reacted with military force and extinguished the uprising, while also changing the command of the state to János Kádár as general secretary in 1956.